What is the Function of Mitochondria | 10 Important Points

 9. Synthesize bio-molecules

-Many bi-products like glutarate, glyco-oxalic acid are produced during the TCA cycle chemical reactions.
 These bi-products are further utilized by the cell.
-They form glutamine, glycine like amino acids which are essential for normal physiology.
+They form glutamine, glycine-like amino acids, which are essential for normal physiology.

 10. Contribute to diseases

-Abnormalities in mitochondria can lead to many diseases like mood disorders, neurodegeneration, cardiac problems, cancer etc.
+Abnormalities in mitochondria can lead to many diseases like mood disorders, neurodegeneration, cardiac problems, cancer, etc.

 Leave a comment